Yash-Singh-2007/Yash-Singh-Demo/README.md

 # Yash-Singh-Demo
-This is my first git project.
+This is my first git repository.
 Author-Yash Singh